mietek/halcyon-website/pages/shootout/index.md

 Simple applications, intended to compare build times and sizes across most Haskell web frameworks.

-All examples can be deployed to the [Heroku](https://heroku.com/) web application platform just by pushing a button.
+All examples can be deployed to the [Heroku](https://heroku.com/) web application platform just by pushing a button, via [Haskell on Heroku](https://haskellonheroku.com/).

 <div><nav><ul class="toc toc1 menu open">